QUESTIONS AND ANSWERS

 the unique design of the house, including for example its abundance of storage space (shelves, cupboards and drawers … everywhere), and

 it being situated in the unique and vibrant Whitsundays region

-Assuming you wish to proceed, a copy of the sales contract can be made available upon request.
-Assuming you are comfortable with it's terms & conditions then a deposit is to be transferred to my solicitor, together with signed copies of the contract.
+Assuming you subsequently wish to proceed, a copy of the sales contract can be made available upon request.
+If you are comfortable with it's terms & conditions then a deposit can then be transferred to my solicitor, together with signed copies of the contract.
 After the agreed settlement period has passed and final payment is rendered - congratulations - you become the proud new owner.